With a vivid display and a compact design, Anker has designed one of the best projectors to date.

-A. For simple projectors, yes.
+A. For simple projectors, you do need a laptop or another device.
 High-end projectors that include an operating system like Android and wireless connectivity, however, can often stream videos straight from Netflix, Hulu, or YouTube without the need for an image source.

 A. You can generally use a projector outdoors at night when the environment is dark enough.
+If you want to use your portable projector to create a backyard movie theater, you'll need a portable outdoor projector as well.
 However, you shouldn’t use the projector in bad weather unless it has a sealed case to shield it from moisture and potential damage.

 A. Some projectors have a small built-in speaker on the body.
 You could use dedicated speakers, too — they’re easy to connect, especially if the projector has Bluetooth to connect the speakers wirelessly.